Despite her buoyant and energetic optimism, can Mabel handle the pressure when Grunkle Stan challenges her to run the

-- Eye Colour Change: When people look into the Gremloblin's eyes, their eyes change to a bright yellow to match his.
+- Eye Color Change: When people look into the Gremloblin's eyes, their eyes change to a bright yellow to match his.

 - Fatal Flaw: Stan mocked the idea of using the word "please" for anything, and that he'd never be able to get money using the word.
 By trying to double his cash out of greed and losing it all because he didn't know the word, he lost the bet he so smugly made with Mabel.

 - Game Show Appearance: Grunkle Stan tries to win the bet by making an appearance on Cash Wheel.